Narnach/groupie/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+## Version release procedure

+To release a new version (obviously only for the maintainer):

+- Decide on the new version number.
+We follow Sematic Versioning, so breaking changes bump the major version, new features bump the minor, bugfixes bump the patch.
+At version 0.x, treat the minor version as if it were a major version (i.e. breaking changes bump the minor).
+- Update the [Changelog](./CHANGELOG.md) to add a version header with the current date.
+Please preserve "Unreleased changes" and give it a newline to breathe a bit.
+- Update the version number in `version.rb` to reference the same version as the Changelog.
+- Commit the changes with a clear name (such as "Release version X.Y.Z")
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+- Run `bundle exec rake release`, which will build the gem, create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+It requires 2FA.
 For obvious reasons, only the project maintainer can do this.
+- Create a [new Release](https://github.com/Narnach/groupie/releases/new) on Github.
+Copy/paste the Changelog body as minimum release notes.
+Release name is simply "Version X.Y.Z".
+Add `:warning:` and `:loudspeaker:` before Breaking and Feature changes.
+Double check relevant changes reference their PR.

 ## Contributing